| Stage 4- Royal Cornwall Polytechnic Lord Byron said of Falmouth "the Claret is good and Quakers

 up the hall to create a gallery space above and we now have a 200

+seat cinema/theatre space.
 Today the building regularly showcases the work of the town's art

+students, as well as showing films from all over the world.
 Now head down the street again and turn right opposite St George's

 Arcade, down the ramp into the car park.
 Walk towards the railings